pvatshal/AgroXG/Artificial-Intelligence/README.md

 # AI Part of the Project

-This directory consists the .ipynb files of different AI models along with their modified variants.
+This directory consists the .ipynb files of different AI models along with their modified variants, their results and regarding information files.

 ## Table of Content